-Water (H2O) forms the world’s rain, streams, lakes and oceans.
+Water forms the world’s rain, streams, lakes and oceans.
 It is vital for all living organisms and is the major constituent of their fluids.
-The fact that the human body itself consists of 70% water (and the percentage is even higher with newborns, up to 85%) alone demonstrates how crucial water is to our life.
+The fact that the human body itself consists of 70% water alone demonstrates how crucial water is to our own life.

 Throughout history, civilisations have flourished around rivers, seas and other major waterways.
-In Ii, a town built on the banks of the River Iijoki that runs into the North Sea, water has been an essential element as well.
+Also in Ii – a village built on the banks of the Iijoki River that runs into the Gulf of Bothnia – water has been an essential element.

 Water was used to divide the lands of different tribes in the same way that it separates many countries today.
 However, it also unites territories as a flexible, shifting border.
 It offers a channel for transportation and exchange and creates a universal cultural interface.
 In many ways, water functions as a communication and resource network and a natural storage medium that shapes and reshapes the landscape.

 An especially interesting quality about water is that it exists in three states: as solid, liquid or gas.
 While changing its form water remains present in different environmental circumstances.
 Snow and ice, the sea, the rivers, evaporation and annual water cycles all play an important role in forming the Northern landscape that, in turn, influences the everyday lives and worldviews of the people inhabiting these territories.